ajagadi1/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/loitering-detection/docs/user-guide/how-to-deploy-with-edge-orchestrator.md

 * **Flexible Configuration**: From organizing your physical infrastructure to managing the permutations of executing applications in a variety of runtime environments, Edge Orchestrator gives you the flexibility to define the policies, criteria, and hierarchies that make the most sense for your specific business needs.

-To deploy the **Loitering Detection** Sample Application with the Edge Orchestrator, follow the steps described in this document.
+To deploy the **Loitering Detection** Sample Application with the Edge Orchestrator, follow the steps in this document.

-## Procedure to Deploy with Edge Orchestrator
+## Deploy with Edge Orchestrator

 ### Prerequisites

-1. Access to the web interface of the Edge Orchestrator with one or more [Edge Nodes Onboarded](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/set_up_edge_infra/edge_node_onboard.html>) to the Edge Orchestrator.
+1. Access to the web interface of the Edge Orchestrator with one or more [edge nodes onboarded](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/set_up_edge_infra/edge_node_onboard.html>) to the Edge Orchestrator.

-1. Clusters with a [privilege template](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/additional_howtos/set_up_a_cluster_template.html>) have been created on the needed Edge Nodes following the procedures described in [Create Cluster](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/set_up_edge_infra/create_clusters.html#create-cluster>).
+1. Clusters with a [privilege template](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/additional_howtos/set_up_a_cluster_template.html>) have been created on the needed edge nodes by following the steps in [Create Cluster](<https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/set_up_edge_infra/create_clusters.html#create-cluster>).

 ### Make the Deployment Package Available